lcx/blog_private/content/post/home-assistant-with-grafana.md

 ORDER BY 1,2
 ```

-In my select statments I used `WHERE entity_id like '%battery'` to get only
+In my select statments, I used `WHERE entity_id like '%battery'` to get only
 battery data and to get temperature data I used `entity_id like 'sensor.%temperature'`, you get the idea.

 ### Creating alerts